CLSherrod/clsherrod.github.io/_posts/2008-07-21-are-you-too-big-to-be-an-entrepreneur.md

   - entrepreneurship
 permalink: /are-you-too-big-to-be-an-entrepreneur/
 ---
-I watched the move Big a few months ago with the family.
-I hadn't seen it since it came out in the theaters.
+I watched the movie Big a few months ago with the family.
+I hadn't seen it since it came out in theaters.

 The main character is very creative because he really is a kid.
 By the end of the movie he is bored and not creative anymore.
 He's gotten tied up in being a "grown up" and lost his passion for fun.
 He's looking at reports and stressing out.